 Prior to your Tear Clinic consultation, we advise you to:

-• Cease use of any eye drops or ointment for at least 24 hours.
+• Cease use of any drops or ointment for at least 24 hours.
 If your drops are required to control the pressure within your eye, please use at least 4 hours before your appointment.

 • Remove contact lenses at least 4 hours prior to your assessment.